jastr945/PDXclass/capstone/animalproject/readme.md

 - Showing and hiding basic categories on click with JQuery

 #### Index (main) page with a search engine
-- Django form
+- A Django form for searching the database
 - Javascript for zooming in the search form
-- Ability to search through tags with Django Taggit
+- Ability to search through tags with Django Taggit package

-#### Search Resukts page
+#### Search Results page
-- Django form for repeating the search
+- A Django form for repeating the search
 - A template counter for the number of results

 #### Animal Profiles
 - Image gallery (JQuery PGWSlideShow slider)
 - Social media buttons (HTML)
+- Searchable tags (Django Taggit package)
 - An email button to contact the shelter team (HTML, coming soon)
 - A donation button for sending money (HTML, coming soon)